ininYingYi/gamified-crowdsourcing/README.md

 There are three components.

-web have to in web server.

-broker need to run on web server.
+Required: PHP on web server

+1. /Web working on apache2 Web server
+2. /borker working on apache2 Web server
-crowdsourcingGame is an android app. you can edit via Android studio.
+3. crowdsourcingGame is an android studio project.